lucas-fix/lucas-fix.github.io/_pages/teaching.md

 nav_order: 4
 ---

-Below you find a list of current and past teaching activities.
+Below you find a list of my current and past teaching activities.

 <h2 style="margin-top: 40px;">At Augsburg University</h2>